dfejza/Challonger/README.md

-# Abbadoned.
+# Abandoned.
 Planning on recreating this as a NW.js application

 ## challonger ; A tournament bracket simulator, but not that kind tournament.